soxueren/atsd/integration/spss/README.md

 ![](resources/sql_run.png)
 ![](resources/sql_export.png)

-> Note SPSS makes merge of datasets by common columns.
+> Note that SPSS makes merge of datasets by common columns.
 So, in the first query we have to write aliases for metric's value as `weight` and for datetime column as `timedate`.
 Otherwise, we would have got merged dataset with data only for 2017 year.
-On the other hand, you may try to exclude second `datetime` column before merge.
+On the other hand, you may try to exclude second `datetime` column from `weights.csv` before merge.
 But it should be better to give aliases for columns in SQL query.

 ### Introduction to IBM SPSS GUI